vspaz/goat/README.md

 * extra helpers
 * etc.

-easily configurable http client build on top of standard http package w/o using any third parties. the idea is similar to https://github.com/vspaz/pyclient
+easily configurable http client built on top of a standard http package w/o using any third parties. the idea is similar to https://github.com/vspaz/pyclient

 ```go